-Recertification is required of all Professional Paralegals, because of the ever-changing profession to which we belong.
-Laws, rules, and regulations are continuously changing, and by requiring recertification, NALS ensures that Certified Professional Paralegals remain up-to-date with current legal practices.
+Because of the ever-changing profession to which we belong, recertification is desirable in order to maintain the integrity of the ALP certification.
+Laws, rules, and regulations are continuously changing, and recertification ensures that ALPs remain up-to-date with current legal practices.

 What do I need to become recertified?

-You need to have a total of 75 hours of CLE credits in order to recertify.
-You’ll need a minimum of 50 hours on substantive areas, a minimum of 5 hours on ethics, and a maximum of 20 hours on other areas.
+You need to have a total of 50 hours of CLE credits in order to recertify.
 You can follow these three easy steps to recertify:

 - Earn Recertification Points: You can participate in educational activities to earn points toward recertification.
-See Recertification Modules (in NALS.org) for details about which educational activities earn points.
-Appropriate educational topics include those that reflect the substantive nature of a paralegal’s work, enhance a paralegal’s knowledge of the profession, update knowledge of the law, or relate to the Professional Paralegal examination; including, but not limited to, procedural and communications skills, legal research and citations, and procedural and substantive law.
+See Recertification Modules for details about which educational activities earn points.
+Appropriate educational topics include: law office procedures, technology, ethics and judgment, grammar, and law-related topics.
 Be sure to obtain certificates of completion or other documentation confirming participation in educational activities.
 You’ll need to attach additional information to documentation as needed.

 - Get Organized: Maintain a file with all of your CLE certificates or other documentation.
-A chart divided into the three areas (substantive, ethics, and other) and giving the date of the event, the program sponsor, the hours attended, the points earned, and the session topic may be utilized to keep track of credits.
+A chart giving the date of the event, the program sponsor, the hours attended, the points earned, and the session topic may be utilized to keep track of credits.
 (See recertification form for an example.)
 Since the Resource Center does not send reminders, be sure to calendar the date when your five-year validity period is due to expire.

 - Documentation to Send to NALS: At any time prior to the expiration of your current validity period, submit the following to the Resource Center:

-- Professional Paralegal Recertification Affidavit/Application (available in PDF format)
+- ALP Recertification Affidavit/Application (available in PDF format)

-- Professional Paralegal Recertification Form (available in PDF format)
+- ALP Recertification Form (available in PDF format)